 This two-part hybrid course examines the UConn Health hiring system.
 Part I is an online module that includes steps for requesting the hire of a position, transaction documentation and the manager’s role in onboarding a new employee.
 After completing Part I, participants will attend a live session with members of the Employment Services team to discuss best practices, case scenarios and identify key ingredients in successfully recruiting and hiring the right person for the right job.

-Content Owner: Joyce Smith, Director, Employment Services, Human Resources
+Content Owner: Erica D'Angelo, Talent Aquisition Director, Human Resources

 Prerequisite Course: Workforce Planning